-9VAC25-210-150.
+9 VAC 25-210-150.
 Public access to information.

-All information pertaining to VWP permit processing or in reference to any source of discharge of any pollutant, including discharges of dredged or fill material, activity requiring a VWP permit under this regulation shall be available to the public, unless the applicant has made a showing that the information has been identified is protected by the applicant as a trade secret covered by §62.1-44.21 of the Code of Virginia.
-All information claimed confidential must be identified as such at the time of submission to the board and Virginia Marine Resources Commission.
+All information pertaining to VWP permit processing or in reference to [any] source of discharge of any pollutant, including discharges of dredged or fill material, activity requiring a VWP permit under this chapter shall be available to the public, unless the applicant has made a showing that the information has been identified is protected by the applicant as a trade secret covered by § 62.1-44.21 of the Code [bf Virginia].
+All information claimed confidential must be identified as such at the time of submission to the board and [Virginia Marine Resources Commission VMRC].

-9VAC25-210-160.
+9 VAC 25-210-160.
 Public comments and hearing.

-A. The board shall provide a comment period of at least 30 days following the date of public notice of the formulation of a draft VWP permit during which interested persons may submit written comments and requests for an informalpublic hearing on the VWP permit.
-All written comments submitted during the comment period shall be retained by the board and considered during its final decision on the VWP permit.
+[A. The board shall provide a comment period of at least 30 days following the date of public notice of the formulation of a draft VWP permit during which interested persons may submit written comments and requests for an informal public hearing on the VWP permit.
+All written comments submitted during the comment period shall be retained by the board and considered during its final decision on the VWP permit.]

-- B. The executive-director shall consider all written comments and requests for an informal public hearing received during the comment period, and shall make a determination on the necessity of an informal public hearing in accordance with Procedural Rule No. 1 (9VAC25-230-10 et seq.).
-All proceedings, informal public hearings and decisions from it will be in accordance with Procedural Rule No. 1. - C. Should the executive-director, in accordance with Procedural Rule No. 1, determine to dispense with the informal public hearing, he may grant the VWP permit, or, at his discretion, transmit the application or request, together with all written comments from it and relevant staff documents and staff recommendations, if any, to the board for its decision.
+[B. A.] The [executive director board] shall consider all written comments and requests for an informal a public hearing received during the comment period, and shall make a determination on the necessity of an informal a public hearing in accordance with Procedural Rule No. 1 (9 VAC 25-230-10 et seq.).
+All proceedings, informal public hearings and decisions from it will be in accordance with Procedural Rule No. 1. [(9 VAC 25-230-10 et seq.).]